Upcoming Video Game Movies And Shows I Can’t Wait To See In 2025 And Beyond – Fallout Season 2, Mortal Kombat II, And More

 A little more than six months after The Super Mario Bros. movie dominated at the box office in 2024 and became a hit with critics and fans alike, Nintendo announced that one of its other iconic franchises would be getting the big-screen treatment.
 The live-action Legend of Zelda movie is something fans have wanted for a long time, and at some point in the future, they’ll get just that.
 And no, it’s not like IGN’s 2008 April Fool’s Day trailer.

 In June 2025, the official Nintendo Twitter account announced that The Legend of Zelda would make its big-screen debut on May 7, 2027, a little more than a month after its original planned release.
-Though Wes Ball has been revealed as the director, there has been no word on who will be playing iconic characters like Link, Ganondorf, or the titular Princess Zelda.
+One month later, the Nintendo X account announced that Wes Ball’s adaptation will be led by Benjamin Evan Ainsworth as Link and Bo Bragason as Princess Zelda.
+Still no word on the villainous Ganondorf, though.

 Sonic The Hedgehog 4 - Spring 2027